High-dimensional Autoregressive Modeling for Time Series with Hierarchical Structures: Real data analysis

 \section{Real data analysis}

-In this section, we demonstrate the application of our proposed model to the International Personality Item Pool (IPIP) NEO-120 personality inventory \citep{johnson2014measuring}, using data collected from June 1, 2015 to April 30, 2025.
-The dataset is available in the Hugging Face Datasets repository: \url{https://huggingface.co/datasets/ecorbari/IPIP120-SCORES}.
-It includes scores for the five major personality traits (Neuroticism, Extraversion, Conscientiousness, Agreeableness, and Openness to Experience), assessed by 24 questions.
-Participants are categorized by gender (two groups) and age (six groups: 10-19, 20-29, 30-39, 40-49, 50-59, and 60+), resulting in 12 demographic groups.
-To analyze trends in personality traits over time, we compute monthly average scores for each question (recorded on a 1-5 Likert scale) within each demographic group, forming a tensor time series $\{\cm{Y}_t\in\mathbb{R}^{12\times 5\times 24}\}_{t=1}^{T}$ with $T=115$ observations.
-There is one missing entry in the dataset, which we impute using spline interpolation.
-For preprocessing, the data are first detrended by first-order differencing, and then standardized to have zero means.
+This section applies the proposed methodology to the Personality-120 example, i.e. the International Personality Item Pool (IPIP) NEO-120 personality inventory \citep{johnson2014measuring}.
+The data span from 2015 to 2025, and they are available at the Hugging Face Datasets repository (\url{https://huggingface.co/datasets/ecorbari/IPIP120-SCORES}).
+There are five major personality traits (Neuroticism, Extraversion, Conscientiousness, Agreeableness, and Openness to Experience), and each trait is assessed by 24 questions arranged according to psychometrical conventions \citep{johnson2014measuring,kajonius2019assessing}.
+The answers to all questions are recorded on a 1-5 Likert scale, and the reversely worded questions are reversely coded to ensure that higher scores indicate higher levels of the corresponding personality traits.
+Participants are categorized by gender (two groups) and age (six groups: 10--19, 20--29, 30--39, 40--49, 50--59, and 60+), resulting in 12 demographic groups.
+The monthly averaged scores are calculated, forming a tensor-valued time series $\{\cm{Y}_t\in\mathbb{R}^{12\times 5\times 24}, 1\leq t\leq T=115\}$.
+There is only one missing entry in the data, and it is imputed by using spline interpolation.
+For each sequence, it is first detrended by the first-order differencing to ensure stationarity, and we then standardize it to have mean zero and variance one.